 The single platinum spark plug only has a platinum coating on the center electrode.
-A double platinum spark plug has a platinum disc on both the ground and center electrodes.
+A double platinum spark plug has a platinum disc on both the ground and center electrode.

-Double platinum spark plugs (and double iridium) are usually recommended for waste spark distributor ignition systems.
+Double platinum spark plugs (and double iridium spark plugs) are usually recommended for a waste spark distributor ignition system.

 3. What’s The Difference Between An Iridium And Platinum Plug?